 What décor styles suit dark hardwood floors?

 While dark hardwood floors can suit almost any décor style, they are most often used with traditional and rustic schemes.
-However, they also work well with modern designs that utilise light furniture and white walls.
+However, they also work well with modern designs that utilize light furniture and white walls.

-The idea is not to disguise your dark floors, but rather allow them to work as an accent piece in the room and provide a delightful contrast for the eyes.
+The idea is not to disguise your dark floors but rather allow them to work as an accent piece in the room and provide a delightful contrast for the eyes.
 If you’re unsure what can be paired with dark hardwood floors, consider some of these fixtures and furnishings:

-- White walls, whether painted, tiled, or wallpapered
+- White walls, whether painted, tiled, or wallpapered.

 - Light wood furniture, including reclaimed wood or mixed wood

-- Brightly colored soft furnishings (i.e. rugs, cushions, curtains, bedding)
+- Brightly colored soft furnishings (i.e., rugs, cushions, curtains, bedding)

-- Marble fixtures (i.e. kitchen worktop or bathroom sink)
+- Marble fixtures (i.e., kitchen worktop or bathroom sink)

-- Textured furnishings (i.e. leather chairs or fake fur rugs)
+- Textured furnishings (i.e., leather chairs or fake fur rugs)

-- Bronze elements (i.e. taps, claw feet for bathtubs, mirror frames, picture frames)
+- Bronze elements (i.e., taps, claw feet for bathtubs, mirror frames, picture frames)

 - Light, fluffy rugs

-- White accents (i.e. door frames, window frames, skirting boards)
+- White accents (i.e., door frames, window frames, skirting boards)